-The play also features performance conventions from traditional Japanese or Okinawan theatre forms.
+The play also features performance conventions from traditional Japanese theatre forms.
 For example, the play includes a narrator and live percussion and music to accompany and accent actions being performed.
 The accompaniment is integral to the performance.
 At times the actors in the show will become "koken" or "stagehands that are visible who rearrange the set or props."
 Koken are often dressed in black, although not in our show.
 Full-view manipulators or puppeteers who are completely visible, but not acknowledged by the audience or other actors, is a tradition from Bunraku, a form of Japanese puppet theatre.
-Okinawan Kachashi, social dance, is a traditional end to an event, and the final tale is based on the Okinawan Shishi-mai or Lion Dance.